 ContextStream turns repo decisions, guardrails, prior fixes, runbooks, and agent corrections into shared project memory your next AI coding session can use before it touches the repo.

 When an engineer corrects an agent, explains a repo convention, fixes a bug, or writes a runbook, that context usually stays trapped in a chat, doc, or person’s head.
-The next AI coding session starts from zero and repeats work your team already did.
+The next AI coding session starts from zero.

 “Don’t do that again” lives in one chat session.
 The next agent makes the same mistake on the same files.